Insomnia: Comparative effectiveness

 Medications for the treatment of insomnia have a wide range of effect sizes.
 When comparing drugs such as benzodiazepines, Z-drugs, sedative antidepressants and antihistamines, quetiapine, orexin receptor antagonists, and melatonin receptor agonists, the orexin antagonist lemborexant and the Z-drug eszopiclone had the best profiles overall in terms of efficacy, tolerability, and acceptability.

 Alternative medicine

 Herbal products, such as valerian, kava, chamomile, and lavender, have been used to treat insomnia.
 However, there is no quality evidence that they are effective and safe.
 The same is true for cannabis and cannabinoids.

-It is likewise unclear whether acupuncture is useful in the treatment of insomnia.
+Acupuncture is often promoted for insomnia, but evidence for its effectiveness is mixed.
+It is unclear whether acupuncture is helpful for treating insomnia in the general population.
+In people with cancer, acupuncture may reduce insomnia severity and improve sleep quality, though its effects are often similar to those of sham acupuncture.
+While acupuncture can help alleviate insomnia and enhance sleep, it is generally less effective than cognitive behavioural therapy for insomnia (CBT-I).

 Prognosis

 Disability-adjusted life year for insomnia per 100,000 inhabitants in 2004:

 A survey of 1.1 million residents in the United States found that those who reported sleeping about 7 hours per night had the lowest rates of mortality, whereas those who slept for fewer than 6 hours or more than 8 hours had higher mortality rates.
 Severe insomnia—sleeping less than 3.5 hours in women and 4.5 hours in men—is associated with a 15% increase in mortality, while getting 8.5 or more hours of sleep per night was associated with a 15% higher mortality rate.

 With this technique, it is difficult to distinguish the lack of sleep caused by a disorder, which is also a cause of premature death, versus a disorder that causes a lack of sleep, and the lack of sleep, causing premature death.
 Most of the increase in mortality from severe insomnia was discounted after controlling for associated disorders.
 After controlling for sleep duration and insomnia, the use of sleeping pills was also found to be associated with an increased mortality rate.

 The lowest mortality was seen in individuals who slept between six and a half and seven and a half hours nightly.
 Even sleeping only 4.5 hours per night is associated with a very small increase in mortality.
 Thus, mild to moderate insomnia for most people is associated with increased longevity, and severe insomnia is associated only with a very small effect on mortality.
 It is unclear why sleeping longer than 7.5 hours is associated with excess mortality.